-- They speak good words and make fair speeches and thereby deceive naive and unsuspecting people.
+- They speak good words and make eloquent speeches and thereby deceive naive and unsuspecting people.

 - They are contentious, expressing loyalty to people.

-- They are as so many antichrists, meaning that they are their own god.
+- They are antichrists, meaning that they are their own god.

 Both Paul and John mention that such divisions are necessary so those whom God has approved may be revealed.
 Paul commands us to avoid divisive believers, even though socially this is grievous to us.
 Nevertheless there is Divine wisdom in Paul’s directive, because those who leave will strive unceasingly to tear down the work of God.

-Even though it is difficult we absolutely must separate ourselves from those who cause division among us.
-If we do not obey the Lord in this matter we may find ourselves being accused by the rebels in the Day of Judgment.
-They may protest that we knew they were doing wrong and because of our self-love continued to treat them as though they were on the right path and pleasing the Lord by their criticism, gossip, and slander.
+Even though it is difficult, we absolutely must separate ourselves from those who cause division among us.
+If we do not obey the Lord in this matter, we may find ourselves being accused by the rebels in the Day of Judgment.
+They may protest that we knew they were doing wrong, and because of our self-love, we continued to treat them as though they were on the right path and pleasing the Lord by their criticism, gossip, and slander.
 The self-willed are perverse now.
 They will be perverse in the Day of Judgment!